pyQode/pyqode.core/README.rst

 About pyQode
 ------------

-pyQode is a *flexible source code editor widget* forPyQt4 applications.
+pyQode is a *flexible source code editor widget* for PyQt5 applications.

 **pyQode is a library/widget, not an IDE**. *You can see it as an alternative to QScintilla.*